Growing a Movement

 - Use this Toolkit and study this page and become a community-owned wired fiber-to-the-premises savant

 - Talk about community-owned broadband to people you know.
-Voice your interest in fiber during a PTA meeting.
+Voice your interest in wired fiber during a PTA meeting.
 Or bring it up at a luncheon with business owners.
 Joining with like-minded individuals is key to building support and finding a champion.

 - Consider forming a non-profit that will promote community broadband where you live.
 Here’s an example from Maryland: